 This post compares the different discount passes available in Dublin.
 City passes are a great way to save time and money when visiting a new city, as they allow visitors to save by purchasing a pass that gives them entry to multiple sites and attractions.
 There are 2 main passes available in Dublin: Dublin Pass and Dublin Card.
-The first, as noted below, is best for first time travelers who are looking to make the most of their time in Dublin.
+The first, as noted below, is best for first-time travelers who are looking to make the most of their time in Dublin.
 The second most appeals to budget travelers who are looking to save as much as possible.
-If neither of these passes seem to appeal to you, consider opting for a hop-on, hop-off bus tour company instead.
+If neither of these passes seems to appeal to you, consider opting for a hop-on, hop-off bus tour company instead.
 We’ve listed 4 different options (including the Dublin Public Bus!) so that you can decide which is the best value for you!

 Best for First-Time Travelers/Make-the-Most Travelers

 If you want to see all of Dublin in a short amount of time, the Dublin Pass is the best deal in the city.
 You can choose between a one-day, two-day, and three-day pass.
 Luckily, Dublin isn’t a large city, so you should have plenty of time to see everything on your must-see list in one, two, or three days.

 - Free entry to over 25 of Dublin’s most popular attractions, sights, and landmarks

 - Free 24-hr Hop on Hop off Bus Tour